omriher/CapTipper/docs/Usage.rst

 peinfo
 ------
-The ``peinfo`` displays interesting and suspicious information regarding a binary file based on the Malware Cookbook PE scanner.
+The ``peinfo`` displays interesting and suspicious information regarding a binary file, based on the Malware Cookbook PE scanner.

 It also supports using the ``-p`` argument to identify packers from the PEiD signature database.
 Help message: